coleyr/PaintedLake/content/posts/bottom-of-the-lake-42.md

 ---
-title: 'Bottom of the Lake 4.2'
+title: "Bottom of the Lake 4.2"
 date: 2019-04-27
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---